 6. All Freelance Writing Job Board

-All Freelance Writing job board posts jobs within the last 30 days.
+All freelance writing job board posts jobs within the last 30 days.
 This is helpful as it makes it easy to find the most up to date jobs.
 Some boards do 90 days which is a huge waste of time.

-Another huge perk is using their price filter.
+Another huge perk is using its price filter.
 You can quickly scan the pay range and see if clicking on the listing is even worth it.
 The site’s very clean and easy to use as well!

 Angel has over 800,000 starts up companies.
 This list is entirely made up of startup companies so it could be an opportunity to get started at the ground level.